tlayne/es-theme-minimal/README.md

 5. Adjust your Gamelist View Style to Basic, Detailed, or Video.
 6. Choose Back and then close the menu.

-*For the best experience, set Carousel Transitions to OFF.*
+*For the best experience, set Carousel Transitions to OFF.
+If you use grid view please set to 1x1*

 ### Change Background